grafana/grafana/docs/sources/http_api/data_source.md

 - **queries.intervalMs** - Specifies the time interval in milliseconds of time series.
 Is optional and defaults to 1000.
 - **from/to** – Should be either absolute in epoch timestamps in milliseconds or relative using Grafana time units.
 For example, `now-5m`.

 In addition, each data source has its own specific properties that should be added in a request.
+In order to understand how to form a query for a certain datasource, please use the Developer Tools in your browser of choice and inspect the HTTP requests being made to /api/ds/query.

 **Example Test data source time series query response:**